olebris/comptia_sec-/2 4 Spyware and Bloatware 16bc96a99ecb807b9fb6f3d685f75068.md

             - patching
             - MFA to prevent password leak
     - stalkerware
+        - kind of spyware used to spy on wife/husband
 - prevent spyware
     - anti-virus / anti-malware
     - watch during installation (options)